-In many cases, working with aggregate data may be satisfactory and the extra work involved in building a more detailed model may not justify the benefit.
-But for some cases such as those involving low-frequency/high-severity losses, where fine segmentations are desired, or when there are relatively fewer years of data available, this pushes the limits of what aggregate data can do, even with the most sophisticated stochastic models.
+Despite our critique of aggregated methods, in many cases working with aggregate data may be satisfactory and the extra work involved in building a more detailed model may not justify the benefit.
+But for many other cases, such as those involving low-frequency/ high-severity losses, where fine segmentations are desired, where there have been mix of business or attachment point changes, or when there are relatively fewer years of data available, this pushes the limits of what aggregate data can do, even with the most sophisticated stochastic models.
 In this paper we present a stochastic loss development model that analyzes all of the underlying parts of the claims process separately, while still keeping the model as simple as possible.